One of the frequently used decorators in Python classes, @staticmethod

 print(StringUtils.to_uppercase("hello")) # Output: HELLO

-Independent Functionality: When the method does not need to access properties of instances or classes.
+Usage Summary - Independent Functionality: When the method does not need to access properties of an instance or class. - Logical Grouping: When the function is related to the class but does not deal with direct properties.

 3. Structure and Usage of @staticmethod